ginger51011/hue-forms/README.md

 # The form

 This was created for a single-answer single-question Google Form, using sheets to check values.
 Note that options MUST BE the same as defined in `options.py`!

+# Finding colors

+To find your colors i XY-space, try DuckDuckGoing for __"CEI XY chart"__.
+Then you can choose the correct (x, y)-values.